-- Determine and narrate if the participant is work registration exempt or mandatory. - Explain to work registration mandatory participants what their responsibilities are (see Mandatory Work Registration) as a work registrant. - Review the 7280F with each household and complete the form.
-Give a copy of the signed form to the household and retain a copy of at least page one (signed page) in the case file. - Explain the type of training and work-related opportunities are available in the local area and provide referrals to the appropriate step provider.
+- Determine and narrate if the participant is work registration exempt or mandatory. - Explain to work registration mandatory participants what their responsibilities are (see Mandatory work registrants) as a work registrant. - Review the 7280F with each household and complete the form.
+Give a copy of the signed form to the household and retain a copy of at least page one (signed page) in the case file. - Explain the type of training and work-related opportunities available in the local area and provide referrals to the appropriate step provider.

-Mandatory Work Registrant noncooperation, good cause, and disqualification
+Mandatory work registrant noncooperation, good cause and disqualification

-Mandatory Work Registrant noncooperation
+Mandatory work registrant noncooperation

-Mandatory work registrants must cooperate with the Work Registration activities identified above, if they fail to do so, this is considered noncooperation and results in a disqualification penalty, if the participant does not have good cause.
+Mandatory work registrants must cooperate with the work registration activities identified above.
+If they fail to do so, this is considered noncooperation and results in a disqualification penalty, if the participant does not have good cause.